AnotherKamila/scion-p4netfpga/README.md

 platforms/netfpga/scripts/program_switch.sh path_to_your_file.bit
 ```

-Reboot afterwards to have the PCI bus work reliably.
-This is needed because the
+**Reboot** afterwards to have the PCI bus work reliably.
+This is needed because
-PCI addresses may have changed and the PCI device enumeration only happens at
+the PCI addresses may have changed and the PCI device enumeration only happens
-boot.
+at boot.

-When the machine has rebooted, run `platforms/netfpga/scripts/pci_init.sh` to
+When the machine has rebooted, run `make devinit` to
 initialise the NetFPGA's DMA.
 You need to run this after every reboot / power
 on.

-If the machine was powered off (cold) and the `pci_init.sh` script gives you an
+If the machine was powered off (cold) and `make devinit` gives you an error,
-error, reboot and try again.
+reboot and try again.
 Yes, really.